BenLDouthwaite/reference/languages/go/go.md

     * Multiple slices can be pointing to the same underlying array
 * String:
     * Strings are just read-only slices of bytes
+    * Strings hold arbitrary bytes, not unicode or UTF-8 or anything else.
+Just bytes

 * Type: we can extend base types to add extra functionality `type myStrings []string`